ensdomains/docs/contract-api-reference/.eth-permanent-registrar/controller.md

 function rentPrice(string name, uint duration) view public returns(uint);
 ```

-`rentPrice` returns the cost, in wei, to register or renew the provided name for the provided duration.
+`rentPrice` returns the cost, in wei, to register or renew the provided name for the provided duration, in seconds.
 Callers should note that this price may vary over time, particularly if the pricing oracle is relying on a fiat price conversion.

 Callers should use this function to obtain registration costs to display to the user rather than calculating them internally, as future changes to the pricing oracle may result in different pricing schemes, with registration cost-per-year depending on name length, registration duration, or other variables.